 The ADD instruction is similar to the COPY instruction.
-All files included in the tarball automatically COPY to the Docker image with the Upload TAR button.
+As with the COPY instruction, files will automatically COPY to the Docker image with the Upload TAR button.

 11.1.2.1.5 ENV Instruction

 The ENV instruction allows you to set environment variables in the Docker image.
 For example: